rebleo/emojiPalette/README.md

 ## to do

-* scrape scrape emoji data from [unicode](http://www.unicode.org/emoji/charts/full-emoji-list.html)
-* figure out how to strip and organize data
+* run all the emojis through  pixel-code and organize the data
-* figure out how to access links embedded in data table
+* collaging tool  --> interactive emoji color wheel
 * decide if save to local or create server
 * figure out how to build and api for general use
-* run all the emojis through  pixel-code and organize the data set accordingly.

-DATA VISUALIZE the whole thing in so many ways. shiffman had great insight about looking for biases and representing our findings visually.
-I see color wheels, rainbows, categories, people of/and their colors, this PROOF OF CONCEPT stage is wide for awesome projects/scripts - anything we can think of.
+MORE DATA VISUALIZE the rgb values, categories etc.
+*organize the surrounding data, names, keywords, etc.

 ## further steps:
 Draw to canvas?
 Do we want to figure out how to do this ourselves or build on  ?